denoptim-project/AutoCompChem/README.md

   ...
   JOBEND
   ```
   This parameters file defines a two-step *sequential* job.
 Notably, the container job can be effectively omitted from this syntax unless it needs to be altered in some way.
-For instance, you may alter the container job by requesting to run its subjobs in parallel as follows (NB: empty lines are only used to increase readability, but they are not needed):
+For instance, you may alter the container job by requesting to run its subjobs in parallel:
   ```
   JOBSTART
   PARALLELIZE: 2